Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 \subsubsection{Temporal Features}

-Temporal features are designed to capture the dynamic changing pattern of both segment-level sailing durations and port congestion over time.
+Temporal features are designed to capture the dynamic changing patterns of both segment-level sailing durations and port congestion over time.
 In the study, two major time dependent sequential variables are employed.
 The first is the historical time series of sailing durations for each voyage segment.
 This variable reflects the temporal continuity and periodic variation of sailing efficiency, which may be influenced by seasonal patterns.
-By modeling the sequential correlation among past sailing duration sequences, the model can learn long-term temporal dependencies and better predict future voyage times.
-The feature of sailing durations for each voyage segment can be denoted as $y_t^{(ij)}$, representing the sailing duration of segment $p_i \rightarrow p_j$ with departure timestamp in time window $t$.
+By modeling the sequential correlation among past sailing duration sequences, the model can learn long-term temporal dependencies and better predict future voyage durations.
+The feature of sailing durations for each voyage segment can be denoted as $y_t^{(ij)}$, representing the sailing duration of segment $p^{(i)} \rightarrow p^{(j)}$ with departure timestamp in time window $t$.
 The sequence $[y_{T-L}^{(ij)}, y_{T-(L-1)}^{(ij)}, \dots, y_{T-1}^{(ij)}]$ constructs the sequential feature $\mathbf{Y}_{T-L:T}^{(ij)}$ defined in Section~\ref{sec:problem}.
+Notably, since the observed sailing durations are realized outcomes under prevailing navigation conditions, the sequence can also implicitly capture part of the regular meteorological effects.